How Do I Know If My Car Insurance Policy Has Full Coverage?

 blueCheck icon

-Comprehensive may appear as "Other Than Collision" or "OTC" on your dec page, as all three mean the same thing.
+Comprehensive may appear as "Other Than Collision" or "OTC" on your dec page, which is short for your policy declarations page, as all three mean the same thing.
 Don't assume the coverage is missing just because the word "comprehensive" isn't there.

 How to Check If Your Car Insurance Policy Has Full Coverage